asmacdo/pulp/docs/dev-guide/3.0-development/rest-api.rst

 * ``ConfigKeyValueRelatedField``
 * ``NotesKeyValueRelatedField``

-This field type is supported by :class:`pulp.app.serializers.base.ModelSerializer`, and exposes the mapping form in the representation of the object being serialized with read and write capabilities.
+This field type is supported by :class:`pulp.app.serializers.base.PulpModelSerializer`, and exposes the mapping form in the representation of the object being serialized with read and write capabilities.

 For example: